julisunkan/bundle/replit.md

 - ✓ Built JavaScript theme management with localStorage persistence
 - ✓ Added smooth transitions between theme changes
 - ✓ Implemented responsive theme-aware styling for all components

+### Application Rebranding (July 30, 2025)
+- ✓ Changed application name from "PWA Builder" to "DigitalSkeleton"
+- ✓ Updated all templates, documentation, and legal pages with new branding
+- ✓ Modified PWA manifest and configuration files
+- ✓ Updated footer pages and support documentation
+- ✓ Changed all email addresses and contact information to reflect new brand

 ## System Architecture